d1618033/fake-ssh/README.md

 (if you are prompted for a password, you can leave it blank)

+Note how you need to specify a non standard port (5050).
+Using the standard port (22) would require root permissions and is probably unsafe.

 ## Non-Blocking Server

 A non blocking server is often used in tests.